mooreCS65/mooreCS65.github.io/Assigment2.md

 # Assigment 2: Prototyping Practice
 **Due:** Monday 10/11, by 11:59 pm

-This assignment will give you an opportunity to practice using Figma to design hi fidelity prototypes.
+This assignment is worth 30 points and will give you an opportunity to practice both low and hi fidelity prototyping.

-In this assignment, you will design an app for a smartphone that provides automation control for a smart home.
+In this assignment, you will **design an app for a smartphone that provides automation control for a smart home**.

 Assume that the house you're building this app for has 2 bedrooms, 2 bathrooms, a kitchen and a living room.
 You can also assume that there are sensors in place for you to get the necessary data from the house.